HANDS - Health Access Nurturing Development Services

 • Information on how to care for your baby

-• Access to other community services
+• Referral and access to other community services you want

-What are the Main Goals of HANDS?
+What are the main goals of HANDS?

 • Positive pregnancy outcomes

-• Optimal child growth and development
+• Optimal baby growth and development

-HANDS Believes:
+HANDS believes:

 • All families have strengths.